What You Need to Know to Understand this Disease

 Acquired myasthenia gravis can be further divided into four subtypes:

 - Focal - only one body area, usually the esophagus/face and throat area, is involved

 - Fulminating - rapidly progressive and usually fatal

 - Paraneoplastic - where there is a tumor of the thymus gland

-Symptoms center on muscle weakness affecting the eyes, muscles of facial expression, throat / esophagus (in dogs), and limbs.
+Symptoms center on muscle weakness affecting the eyes, muscles of facial expression, throat/esophagus (in dogs), and limbs.
 This translates into early exercise fatigue/muscle weakness brought on quickly by exercise (in about 60% of patients); megaesophagus (flaccid esophagus); voice change; laryngeal paralysis; or difficulty swallowing.
 Generally, symptoms come on relatively suddenly over days to weeks and can be fairly broad spectrum.
-The classically exercise-induced weakness may not be seen at all and sometimes megaesophagus is the only sign (as in the focal form of myasthenia gravis).
+The classically exercise-induced weakness may not be seen at all, and sometimes megaesophagus is the only sign (as in the focal form of myasthenia gravis).

-Because swallowing difficulties and regurgitation often are included in the clinical picture, pneumonia resulting from accidental inhalation of saliva, food, or vomit can occur complicating the picture and creating a more serious situation.
-This complication is called aspiration pneumonia and substantially worsens prognosis.
+Because swallowing difficulties and regurgitation often are included in the clinical picture, pneumonia resulting from the accidental inhalation of saliva, food, or vomit can occur complicating the picture and creating a more serious situation.
+This complication is called aspiration pneumonia and substantially worsens the prognosis.

 The paraneoplastic form of myasthenia gravis is associated with thymoma, a tumor of the thymus gland located in the chest, and should be identified as early as possible as surgery to remove the tumor is therapeutically important.
 This form of myasthenia is not going to resolve spontaneously.

 Because myasthenia gravis is unfortunately common, any dog with general muscle weakness, difficulty swallowing, or megaesophagus should be tested for myasthenia gravis.